Biological sex: ZW sex determination

+Most butterflies and moths have a ZW sex determination system.

 In birds, which have a ZW sex-determination system, the W chromosome carries factors responsible for female development, and default development is male.
 In this case, ZZ individuals are male and ZW are female.
 It is the female gamete that determines the sex of the offspring.
 This system is used by birds, some fish, and some crustaceans.

 The majority of butterflies and moths also have a ZW sex-determination system.
 Females can have Z, ZZW, and even ZZWW.

 XO sex determination

+Most dragonflies have an X0 sex determination system.

 In the XO sex-determination system, males have one X chromosome (XO) while females have two (XX).
 All other chromosomes in these diploid organisms are paired, but organisms may inherit one or two X chromosomes.
 This system is found in most arachnids, insects such as silverfish (Apterygota), dragonflies (Paleoptera) and grasshoppers (Exopterygota), and some nematodes, crustaceans, and gastropods.

 In field crickets, for example, insects with a single X chromosome develop as male, while those with two develop as female.

 In the nematode Caenorhabditis elegans, most worms are self-fertilizing hermaphrodites with an XX karyotype, but occasional abnormalities in chromosome inheritance can give rise to individuals with only one X chromosome—these XO individuals are fertile males (and half their offspring are male).